ReserveAggressive458/yt-multi-status/PRIVACY.md

-This app displays the public live status of a moderator-chosen list of YouTube channels inside a Reddit post.
+This app displays the public live status of a moderator-chosen list of YouTube (and, when configured, Kick) channels inside a Reddit post.

 **What we store.** Only the app's configuration (such as the channel list and the moderator-supplied YouTube API key) and the latest public stream status (live